trinhhe/gamelab2022-stardew-team2/Source/Curse_of_the_Abyss/README.md

 ### Submarine player

 The submarine player can use the left and right arrow keys to move around in the submarine.
-Additionally, he can use the down arrow key to interact with a station and the up arrow key to leave an active station.
+Additionally, he can use the up arrow key to interact with a station or leave it.
 From left to right, there are five stations, the player can interact with:

 * <ins> The Oxygen Station: </ins> interacting with this station, the life of the underwater player is refilled by a small amount, after a short cooldown, the station can be reused.
 This station is crucial if health is low.
 Do not forget, that the underwater player loses constantly health.